Introduction

 Common Caregiver and Family Concerns

-The hospice nurse should spend time with the and the family (even if by telephone) exploring areas of concern, fear, and other common emotions when a loved one approaches death.
+The hospice nurse should spend time with the caregivers and the family (even if by telephone) exploring areas of concern, fear, and other common emotions when a loved one approaches death.
 Some of the most common concerns and fears I’ve had families share over the years that the hospice nurse should always address is as follows:

 The above is a sample of typical caregiver and family concerns and fears.
-A good hospice nurse will actively listen with their ears and watch for body language with their eyes, intent on sensing areas that should be explored to help the and families be prepared for what is to come as the patient heads towards a good death.
+A good hospice nurse will actively listen with their ears and watch for body language with their eyes, intent on sensing areas that should be explored to help the caregivers and families be prepared for what is to come as the patient heads towards a good death.

 Conclusion